 Sometimes it can be hard to know when to harvest a watermelon because they remain firmly attached to the vine even when they’re ripe.
 The ripening process happens over two weeks.
 Watch for a symmetrical body shape, a buttery yellow underbelly, and a skin that’s neither too dull nor shiny.
 If you’re harvesting from the garden, the watermelon’s ready when the stem curls and turns brown and the place where the melon touches the ground turns yellow.
 Rap it with your knuckles and listen for a dull, hollow sound.
-Watermelons will keep 2 to 3 weeks unrefrigerated.
+See more tips about how to tell if a watermelon is ripe.

 Also, learn more about how to properly store fruits and vegetables so that they last!

 Free Online Gardening Guides

 We’ve gathered all of our best beginner gardening guides into a step-by-step series designed to help you learn how to garden!
 Visit our complete Gardening for Everyone hub, where you’ll find a series of guides—all free!
 From selecting the right gardening spot to choosing the best vegetables to grow, our Almanac gardening experts are excited to teach gardening to everyone—whether it’s your 1st or 40th garden.